 Jon loves to play the old classics – the Beatles, Fleetwood Mac, and the like – on his acoustic guitar, and he was a keyboardist in an alternative band that played the bar scene in Tampa in the early 90s.
 He also loves to learn new programming languages (seriously, he does this for FUN) and has been known to spend a bit of time playing online video games.

 This is Hank the Tank, who we adopted from a lady who could no longer keep him.
 I was in love with Hank at first sight.
 He is HUGE (over 150 pounds) and furry with the biggest head I have ever seen.
-We were told he was a purebred Golden Retriever (not sure how anyone would know for sure since he is a rescue), but we think he may be part Bernese Mountain dog, Newfoundland or Great Pyrenees because of his immense size.
+We were told he was a purebred Golden Retriever, but we think he may be part Bernese Mountain dog, Newfoundland or Great Pyrenees because of his immense size.
 He is sweet, calm, good-natured, great with the cats and the kids, and one loud, mean sounding guard dog.
 We think he is about 10 years old, which is gettin’ up there in large breed years.
 He is a Mama’s boy.
 He has extreme separation anxiety and hates it when Mama isn’t home.